kiwijuliandale/DJI_PH4_LaserAltimeter/README.md

  DJI Phantom 3/4 laser altimeter installation

 **WARNING** Modifying the DJI will void any warranties and could damage the aircraft.
-Only perform thses modifications if you have adequate technical skilles to perform the modifications.
+Only perform thses modifications if you have adequate technical skills to perform the modifications.

 **Disclaimer**